lauritzh/auth-request-analyser/README.md

   * *Attacks*: Proposed further test cases, can be automatically executed with one click.
 * Store and reload URL: Can be used as clipboard for one valid request, restore saved URL in case an error causes a redirect.
 * Search history for Auth.
 Request and replay the request.
+* Indicate with a batch if the currently visited page appears to be an Auth.
+Request.
 * Manually trigger analysis.

 ## Installation